New Zealand-based Imagr thinks camera-based AI is the future of shopping trolleys – TechCrunch

 “They have the hardware, but we have the software,” said Lamb.
 “Our vision/AI is better.
 Like, we’ve cracked the hardest part of it and it’s the AI, and for us it’s been figuring out how we put that in a smaller vessel.”

 Shopic and Amazon aren’t the only other hopefuls in this space.
-Standard Cognition has copied Amazon’s style of walkout tech to distribute to stores.
-Earlier this year, the San Francisco-based company, which is now valued at $1 billion, raised $150 million in a Series C and announced a partnership with Circle K, the convenience store chain owned by Alimentation Couch-Tard Inc.
+Standard Cognition has copied Amazon’s style of walk-out tech to distribute to stores.
+Earlier this year, the San Francisco-based company, which is now valued at $1 billion, raised $150 million in a Series C and announced a partnership with Circle K, the convenience store chain owned by Alimentation Couche-Tard Inc.

-Aside from being kind of creepy – the all-seeing cameras may be trained on what you are buying but also are scanning the store, and you, at large – Lamb says the walkout tech that Standard is offering is incredibly expensive and not at all scalable in the short term.
+Aside from being kind of creepy — the all-seeing cameras may be trained on what you are buying but also are scanning the store, and you, at large — Lamb says the walk-out tech that Standard is offering is incredibly expensive and not at all scalable in the short term.

 “You couldn’t overhead that,” said Lamb.
 “The maintenance alone, having to have AI engineers on site, plus the storage capacity needed for all the data you collect.
 The server room you would need would be intense.”